akka/akka/akka-docs/rst/project/migration-guide-eventsourced-2.3.x.rst

 **Akka Persistence:** ``View``

-- Receives the message stream written by a ``PersistentActor`` by reading it directly from the journal (see :ref:`views`).
+- Receives the message stream written by a ``PersistentActor`` by reading it directly from the journal (see :ref:`persistent-views`).
 Alternative to using channels.
 Useful in situations where actors shall receive a persistent message stream in correct order without duplicates.
 - Supports :ref:`snapshots`.